-SWI-Prolog uses ISO-Prolog standard syntax, which is closely compatible to Edinburgh Prolog syntax.
+SWI-Prolog uses ISO-Prolog standard syntax, which is closely compatible with Edinburgh Prolog syntax.
 A description of this syntax can be found in the Prolog books referenced in the introduction.
 Below are some non-standard or non-common constructs that are accepted by SWI-Prolog:

+'''

+• / .../ .../ .../

-The $/ \ldots /$ comment statement can be nested.
-This is useful if some code with $/ \ldots /$ comment statements in it should be commented out.
+The / .../ comment statement can be nested.
+This is useful if some code with / .../

+comment statements in it should be commented out.

+'''